seberg/pytest-valgrind/README.md

     more likely to miss errors that only show up between tests (e.g. module import/teardown).

+**Testing for memory leaks after every test seems to be a bit flaky and increadibly slow.
+Also I do not know the details well enough to be sure that there are no other issues.**

 How to use the plugin
 ---------------------